 Buying any type of meat is normally quite expensive.
 That’s why we were pleasantly surprised with our Muscle Food review and how they manage to offer top quality meat at such a low price.

 When I go shopping 99% of the time it’s always at a supermarket.
-Occasionally we will go to a farmers market or the local butchers but it’s one of the big six (we can included Aldi & Lidl) where our food shop happens.
+Occasionally we will go to a farmers market or the local butchers but it’s one of the big six (we can include Aldi & Lidl) where our food shop happens.
 We don’t just use the same store either as we have found that by shopping around the different stores, you can cut the food bill quite dramatically!

 So anyway, I had an email ping into my inbox from a company called Muscle Food.
 They’d stumbled across my blog and saw that I write quite a lot about food and supermarkets and wondered if I would like to try out some of the meat products on their site.

 My first thoughts were slightly confused as to why a site called Muscle Food would contact me when they could obviously see I didn’t cover health and fitness (apart from walking everywhere because buses are just too damn expensive!).

 However, out of curiosity, I went onto their site to see what it was all about.

 Muscle Food review and first impressions